TechOffice/TechOffice-Example/ItTechOfficeSpringExample/README.md

 **@Bean**

 Bean annotation explicity declare a sigle bean.
-It is noted that the declaration is not in Class Level.(@Bean is introduced in Spring 3.0)
+Noted that the declaration is not in Class Level. (@Since Spring 3.0)